migueltorrescosta/migueltorrescosta.github.io/_posts/2018-01-04-Welfare-Distribution.md

 **3. Defining survival money.** This amount varies between geographical locations and means available (if I have my own house I usually have to pay a smaller rent than if I had a landlord trying to profit).
 Finding the ideal amount for a country is not trivial.

-Not as relevant but also important, I need to redo the calculations above to actual income data and not fictional values like the ones I created.
+Not as relevant but also important, I need to do the calculations above to actual income data and not just fictional values like the ones I created.
 I am curious to see what the impact would be in that case.
-If you read this before I have done it feel free to email me so that I do it.
+If you read this before I have done that feel free to email me so that I do it.

 ## Further reading